ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ### Install with Carthage

-Create a file in your app's project directory and name it 'Cartfile'.
+Create a file in your app's project directory and name it `Cartfile`.
 Put the following line in the file:
 ```
 github "openwhisk/openwhisk-client-swift.git" ~> 0.3.0 # Or latest version
 ```